CprimeLearningLabs/gitops-bootcamp/exercise/application-deployment/pull-request.md

 Here, you should see your image listed.
 Click it.
 Now click on `Package settings` on the right side of the page.

 On the settings page, there's a section of `Manage Actions access`.
 It should be empty.
 Click `Add repsitory` in this section.
 The repository you want to add is your application repository.
-You should have clled it `simple-http-server`.
+You should have clled it `application`.
 Check the checkbox next to that repository (you can filter the list down by keying part of the name if you have a lot of repositories) and click `Add repositories`.

 The repository is now added, but with read access only.
-Change the dropdown next to `simple-http-server` from `Role:Read` to say `Role:Write` (by selecting the `Write` option from the dropdown list).
+Change the dropdown next to `application` from `Role:Read` to say `Role:Write` (by selecting the `Write` option from the dropdown list).

 ## Add a workflow configuration to your repository